Cybersecurity in the Healthcare Sector: How Cyberattackers Threaten Patient Safety

 In addition to educating other departments on cyberattacks such as phishing, ransomware, and social engineering attacks, cybersecurity pros also teach those employees how to prevent such attacks.

 For example, they might teach the employees how to know when something should be reported to the cybersecurity team, how to set up two-factor authentication, best practices for creating passwords, and many other preventative measures.

 USING TECHNICAL METHODS

 Cybersecurity teams use tactics such as segregating networks so that anything critical is not connected to the internet directly.
 A comprehensive backup and recovery plan for retrieving stolen data is highly recommended.

 Behind the scenes, the cybersecurity team also works to properly comply with all state and federal regulations, regularly run risk assessments, and implement strategies to both respond to security breaches, as well as recover stolen data.

-To learn more about a career in cybersecurity and the career paths available in the industry, check out the American University Becoming a Cybersecurity Professional eBook.
+To learn more about a career in cybersecurity and the career paths available in the industry, fill out the form below to speak with an admissions advisor.